SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Introduction

-Although RKHS function classes provide a promising surrogate for exact conditional coverage in the setting of \eqref{eq: condcalib}, their practical use remains limited. \cite{gibbs2023conformal} established theoretical guarantees under RKHS classes, but, contrary to simpler classes of shifts for which their method is optimized and fast, the computational cost of RKHS classes is so prohibitive that the approach is not deployable at scale.
+Although RKHS function classes provide a promising surrogate for exact conditional coverage in \eqref{eq: condcalib}, their practical use remains limited.
+While \citet{gibbs2023conformal} provide conditional coverage guarantees for RKHS classes, the associated computational complexity remains a significant bottleneck.
+Unlike simpler shift classes where their method is efficient, the cost in RKHS settings is often prohibitive, limiting its scalability in large-scale applications.

-To construct prediction sets, \cite{gibbs2023conformal} fit an RKHS quantile regression on the $n$ calibration points $(X_i, S_i)_{i \in [n]}$, augmented with the test point $(X_{n+1}, S)$, where $S$ is an imputed score in a manner reminiscent of full conformal prediction.
+To construct prediction sets, \citet{gibbs2023conformal} fit an RKHS quantile regression on the $n$ calibration points $(X_i, S_i)_{i \in [n]}$, augmented with the test point $(X_{n+1}, S)$, where $S$ is an imputed score {for the unknown conformity score $S_{n+1}$}.
 The imputation of $S$ is carried out via a binary search, with each candidate value requiring a fresh RKHS regression on the $n+1$ points.
-Because of this already prohibitive computational burden, the authors fix the kernel bandwidth $\gamma$ and restrict hyperparameter selection to cross-validation over a pre-specified grid for the regularization parameter $\lambda$.
-While they demonstrate that $(\lambda, \gamma)$ do not affect marginal coverage, these hyperparameters crucially shape the smoothness of the regression fit and thus the tightness of the resulting prediction sets.
+To mitigate this computational burden, the authors fix the kernel bandwidth $\gamma$ and restrict hyperparameter selection to cross-validate over a pre-specified grid for the regularization parameter $\lambda$.
+While they demonstrate that $(\lambda, \gamma)$ do not compromise marginal coverage, these hyperparameters crucially shape the smoothness of the regression fit and thus the tightness of the resulting prediction sets.

+The primary objective of this paper is to improve upon the framework of \citet{gibbs2023conformal}, enabling conditional validity within the RKHS function classes at a significantly reduced computational cost.
+We maintain coverage guarantees under complex covariate shifts by formulating the problem as a regularized RKHS quantile regression, which recovers score cutoffs for constructing prediction sets.